Shropshire Canal: History

 William Reynolds was born in Ketley in 1758, the oldest son of Richard Reynolds and his first wife Hannah Darby.
 His father was an ironmaster and philanthropist, and managed the Coalbrookdale ironworks from 1763 to 1768, during which time the young William served his apprenticeship there.
 He was extremely able, studying chemistry, taking an interest in geology and other sciences, and keeping a laboratory and library at his home.
 With his brother-in-law, he had set up a new ironworks at Donnington Wood in 1783.
 He developed a circle of friends from the engineers and manufacturers who visited Coalbrookdale, including Matthew Boulton, James Watt, 'Iron Mad' John Wilkinson, Thomas Telford, and a number of intellectuals connected with Joseph Plymley.

 Having completed the Wombridge Canal and the Ketley Canal with its inclined plane in 1788, Reynolds, who was by now an innovative ironmaster aged 30, set his sights on a canal from the Donnington Wood Canal to the River Severn.
 He enlisted the help of various others, including his father Richard Reynolds, John Wilkinson, and Granville Leveson-Gower, who held various titles including Earl Gower and Marquess of Stafford.
 Reynolds, senior, contributed £6,000, Wilkinson £5,500, Leveson-Gower £2,000, while Reynolds himself contributed £1,000.
-An Act of Parliament was obtained on 11 June 1788, which created the Company of Proprietors of the Shropshire Navigation, and a meeting was held the following day, at which £50,000 of capital was reported to have been pledged.
+An act of Parliament, the Shropshire Canal Act 1788 (28 Geo.
+3. c.
+73), was obtained on 11 June 1788, which created the Company of Proprietors of the Shropshire Navigation, and a meeting was held the following day, at which £50,000 of capital was reported to have been pledged.
 The authorised share capital was £62,500, divided into 500 shares worth £125 each.
-The Act of Parliament listed the names of owners of land through which the canal would pass, and also the names of the 58 subscribers who would form the Company of Proprietors.
+The Shropshire Canal Act 1788 listed the names of owners of land through which the canal would pass, and also the names of the 58 subscribers who would form the company of proprietors.

 A route for the canal had been surveyed by Reynolds, and it seems likely that he was assisted in this task by the civil engineer William Jessop, since Jessop provided evidence to support the case for the canal during its passage through Parliament.
 Despite the known success of the inclined plane on the neighbouring Ketley Canal, water in the Ketley Canal was being lost from locks at the incline's summit: the management committee decided to hold a competition for designs for "the best means of raising and lowering heavy weights from one navigation to another."
 After placing advertisements, they also encouraged the steam engine manufacturers Boulton & Watt to enter.
 A prize of 50 guineas (£52.50) was offered, and several models were submitted.
 The committee enlisted the help of John Wilkinson and the inventor and engineer James Watt to judge the designs, and were more generous with prizes than they had advertised, since John Lowden of Snedshill and Henry Williams of Ketley both received £50, and several consolation prizes were also awarded.